UlasTosun/Unity-Editor-Scripting-Examples/README.md

 This repository contains basic examples for editor scripting in Unity.
 Example cases are from basic to intermediate levels and don't cover advanced topics.

+If you are looking for advanced examples, I have two assets in my [Unity Asset Store publisher account](https://assetstore.unity.com/publishers/115934): [Hierarchy Focused Debug Console](https://u3d.as/3wJE) and [Easy Handles Attributes](https://u3d.as/3y9X).
+Both are free and have source code available.

 ## Example Cases

 **Custom Attribute with Decorator Drawer:** An example which demonstrates the usage of decorator drawer for custom attributes.
 It provides a customizable header attribute.